craig-willis/uw-escience-tutorial/1-introduction.md

 RUN apt-get update -y && apt-get install -y vim
 ```

+The `FROM` instruction specifies the base image to be used in the derived image.
+In this case, the base image is `ubuntu:18.04`.
+Look at the registry entry for this image https://hub.docker.com/_/ubuntu and the associated Ubuntu release description page http://releases.ubuntu.com/18.04/.

 Questions:
 * What does this Dockerfile do?
+* What is `ubuntu` and what does `18.04` mean?

 Many researchers have adopted Docker images as a method of distributing their software and facilitating computational reproducibility.
 The compendium in **Example 1** above includes a `Dockerfile`.
 Inspect it and consider the following questions: